Restoring Accessibility During Urban Rail Disruptions via Bus Network Redesign: Introduction

-To fill these gaps, we propose a bus network redesign method to restore accessibility during URT disruptions.
-In order to serve the impacted passengers, our approach decides which lines to extend, calculates the routes of these extensions, and re-optimizes the allocation of buses across lines. {}{We show (and explain) the superiority of our approach with respect to usual practice, which consists in just replacing the interrupted URT line with a ``replacement bus'', which just stops at the original disrupted stops. } Due to the problem's complexity, we further develop a two-stage heuristic optimization method that generates solutions within seconds.
+To fill this gap, we propose a bus network redesign method to restore accessibility during URT disruptions.
+Our key innovation lies in making accessibility the primary optimization objective when redesigning bus networks during rail disruptions, rather than focusing solely on conventional operational metrics.
+In order to serve the impacted passengers, our approach decides which lines to extend, calculates the routes of these extensions, and re-optimizes the allocation of buses across lines.
+We show (and explain) the superiority of our approach with respect to usual practice, which consists in just replacing the interrupted URT line with a ``replacement bus'', which just stops at the original disrupted stops.
+Due to the problem's complexity, we further develop a two-stage heuristic optimization method that generates solutions within seconds.
 We validate our approach using two case studies of rail disruptions in two French towns in the suburbs of the Paris region.
-Results demonstrate that our method recovers the accessibility loss during disruptions much more efficiently than conventional replacement buses, even without adding buses, just by appropriately extending existing lines and reallocating the existing fleet of buses.
+Results demonstrate that our method recovers the accessibility loss during disruptions much more efficiently than conventional replacement buses, restoring more accessibility with less driving distance, even without adding buses, just by appropriately extending existing lines and reallocating the existing fleet of buses.

 We pinpoint that we are not tackling in this paper emergency situations, as in those cases, the priority would be to save lives rather than ensuring accessibility.
-We consider instead disruptions occurring on a longer timescale (hours or days, for instance - see real examples in~\cite{christoforou2016managing,20minutes2024}), which could be planned or unplanned and that have a big impact on the everyday life of commuters. {}{With such timescales, it is reasonable to assume that users will have the time to be notified of the disruption and to recompute their journeys.
-We assume users will use a journey planner (in the form of a smartphone application), which can tell them the optimal journey within our re-arranged PT structure.}
+We consider instead disruptions occurring on a longer timescale (hours or days, for instance - see real examples in~\cite{christoforou2016managing,20minutes2024}), which could be planned or unplanned and that have a big impact on the everyday life of commuters.
+With such timescales, it is reasonable to assume that users will have the time to be notified of the disruption and to recompute their journeys.
+We assume users will use a journey planner (in the form of a smartphone application), which can tell them the optimal journey within our re-arranged PT structure.